seqscope/NovaScope/docs/fulldoc/rules/sdgeAR_polygonfilter.md

 ```

 * **The `radius` Parameter**
 The radius refers to the circumradius (the radius of the circumscribed circle around the polygon).
-The radius will be used to calcualte the polygon diameter as well as the polygon area.
+The radius will be used to calculate the polygon diameter as well as the polygon area.

 * **The `hex_n_move` Parameter**
 Define n moves when collapse to polygon.
 When `hex_n_move` is 1, non-overlapping polygons will be applied.
 Otherwise, use overlapping polygons.